drue/King-James/README.md

 Status
 ------

-2011-01-17 - Basic software is done and ready for some hardware to test on.
+* 2012-01-17 - Basic software is done and ready for some hardware to test on.
 Still needs recipes and scripts for cross-compiling and building disk images.
 Also needs some configuration stuff, file renaming, better error handling, and maybe a Winky-Blinkie inspired stereo phase meter.

+* 2012-01-02 - King-James project begins again with ancient codebase.